ibm-cloud-docs/vmwaresolutions/services/standalone_orderingserviceinstances.md

 # Ordering on-premises VMware HCX on IBM Cloud instances
 {: #standalone_orderingserviceinstances}

-You can order an on-premises HCX on {{site.data.keyword.cloud}} instance without associating it to any vCenter Server with Hybridity Bundle instance for licensing and activation of your on-premises HCX on {{site.data.keyword.cloud_notm}} installation.
+You can order an on-premises HCX on {{site.data.keyword.cloud}} instance without associating it to any vCenter Server instance for licensing and activation of your on-premises HCX on {{site.data.keyword.cloud_notm}} installation.

 ## Before you begin
 {: #standalone_orderingserviceinstances-reqs}